sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 #### 3.3.3 mabd
 mabd provides the Mac-based Authentication Bypass(MAB) functionality.
 MAB is intended to provide 802.1x unaware clients controlled access to the network using the devices’ MAC address as an identifier.
 This requires that the known and allowable MAC address and corresponding access rights be pre-populated in the authentication server.

-Today, 802.1x has become the recommended port-based authentication method at the access layer in enterprise networks.
-However, there may be 802.1x unaware devices such as printers, fax-machines etc that would require access to the network without 802.1x authentication.
 MAB is a supplemental authentication mechanism to allow 802.1x unaware clients to authenticate to the network.
-SONiC supported authentication methods are as below:
+SONiC supported authentication methods for mab are as given below:
 - CHAP
 - EAP-MD5
 - PAP